 Teen smartphone addiction is hardly surprising and has become an issue parents are worried about.
 Most parents have had frustrating confrontations with their children about their smartphone usage more than a few times.
 Smartphone addiction is believed to be of the same intensity as drug addiction and internet addiction.
 They are considered to be impulse control addictions.

-1. There’s a drug-like withdrawal when not allowed to use the cellphone.
+1. There’s a drug-like withdrawal when not allowed to use the cell phone.
 The effects can include shaking, sweating, headaches, and restlessness

 2. Insomnia and negative shifts in sleeping patterns